ahupowerdns/ahutils/lmdb-semantics.md

 # LMDB Semantics
-LMDB is very powerful and fast and implements the BDB-api.
+LMDB is very powerful and fast and implements a simplified variant of the BDB-api.
 This too is very powerful, and verbosely documented.
 In this file, I hope to offer the very basic things you need to know.

 This document does not strive to be complete, but it does strive to be very clear and direct.
 Afterwards, the API documentation should make sense.
 The API